California Spousal Support Lawyers

-While the primary purpose of spousal support is to make sure the spouse with less financial stability is capable of living a similar lifestyle after divorce, spousal support also gives the lower income spouse time to acquire the necessary skills to continue the type of lifestyle he or she was accustomed to during the marriage.
+While the primary purpose of spousal support is to make sure the spouse with less financial stability is capable of maintaining the marital standard of living post-separation, spousal support also gives the lower income spouse time to acquire the necessary skills to become self-supporting.

 "In the middle of a crisis, like a divorce where you need a lawyer, you need someone who can help you make sense of just about everything.
 This firm does just that!
 Michele and Liz are an incredible team, and they have a wonderful support staff!
 They focus on your goals and what you want (they like to point out “it is your life, and when we are gone you have to be happy with this”).
 They lay out the process and expectations very clearly.
 They work well with support counsel and outside specialists.
 You expect your lawyers to be good at the law – it was a wonderful experience to find two people who also have great compassion and sensitivity to what you are going through.
 They care and it shows in how they and their staff treat you from the first meeting to the last.
 I highly recommend Michele Lowenstein and Liz Brown."